jacklul/asuswrt-scripts/README.md

 ## [`conditional-reboot.sh`](/scripts/conditional-reboot.sh)

-This script will reboot your router at specified time if it's been running for fixed amount of time.
+This script will reboot your router at specified time if it's been running for a fixed amount of time.

 By default, reboot happens at <ins>5AM when uptime exceeds 7 days</ins>.